PRANAVO02/Golance_Repo/README.md

 <h1>For Backend </h1>

 clean maven
- run mian file as java application in eclipse
+ Run the main file as a Java application in Eclipse

-in intelij just run the file
+In IntelliJ, just run the file

 opens localhost:8080

-need some changes in the frontend
+Need some changes in the frontend